Why Root Canals?

-These are the signs you need a root canal
+These are the signs you need a root canal:

-- Your tooth is tender to the touch
+Your tooth is tender to the touch

-- An abscessed tooth (pus inside the jawbone tissue)
+An abscessed tooth (pus inside the jawbone tissue)

-- Draining pus inside your mouth
+Draining pus inside your mouth

-- Tenderness and swelling of the lymph nodes below your jaw
+Tenderness and swelling of the lymph nodes below your jaw

-Sometimes the front teeth do not need to get dental crowns but the back teeth with the biting surfaces need crowns.
-After the tooth is restored a dental crown is usually placed on top of the tooth to restore is normal function of chewing.
+After the restoration of the tooth, a dental crown is normally placed on top of the tooth.
+This dental crown will allow you to eat and chew your food normally.
 The dental crown will stabilize and strengthen the tooth.
-With proper care this tooth may last a lifetime.
+With proper care, this tooth may last a lifetime.

 This endodontic procedure normally takes two visits.
 The first to do a root canal then a second to install the crown.
 Once this dental crown is complete, your tooth should look and feel like a normal tooth.
 Keeping up your normal home care and oral hygiene your tooth should last many years.